 - The effort to create a Waffle chart in Excel is bigger than creating other columns or diagrams

 - It is not always comfortable to understand if you have more than 3 target points.
 As an example, the shown left graph is obvious when it has only 3 colored range, but when it boosts up to 10, it turns to be unfriendly to get the main idea.

-We try to create upgrade-friendly charts by making them way to change while requesting more data points as user gets more advancement in process.
+We try to create upgrade-friendly charts by making their way to change while requesting more data points as the user gets more advancement in the process.

 1. Create the base Grid